szabogabor91/gimlet-website/src/blog/docker-compose-up-for-kubernetes-manifests-a-review-of-tilt.md

 Tilt plays well with the existing tools that we use to manage our manifests.
 Static files templates are seldom used in real life scenarios: we either use Helm or Kustomize, or roll our own templating solutions.

-The Tiltifile has options to work with these templates.
-This greatly increases the utility of Tilt.
+The Tiltifile has options to work with these templates, which greatly increases its utility.

 ``` py
 # multiple YAML files; can be either a list or multiple calls